microsoft/pxt-ev3/docs/bluetooth.md

 an experimental browser feature.
 Web Serial is a work [in progress](https://www.chromestatus.com/feature/6577673212002304); it may change or be removed in future versions without notice.

-By enabling these experimental browser features, you could lose browser data or compromise your security or privacy.
+By enabling these experimental browser features, you could lose browser data or compromise your device security or privacy.

 ## ~